-- There shall be a University examination at the end of each year as per details of the scheme of examination. - A candidate will be permitted to appear in the annual examination only if s/ he has pursued a regular course of study and attended at least 80% of the classes for all the course work and practicum and 90% for school internship. - A candidate shall be admitted to the next higher class only if s/he passes her/ hisPart I/ Part III Part III Examination as per rules mentioned herein after. - 4.
+- There shall be a University examination at the end of each year as per details of the scheme of examination. - A candidate will be permitted to appear in the annual examination only if s/ he has pursued a regular course of study and attended at least 80% of the classes for all the course work and practicum and 90% for school internship. - A candidate shall be admitted to the next higher class only if s/he passes her/ hisPart I/ Part II / Part III Examination as per rules mentioned herein after. - 4.
 In order to qualify for B.Sc.
 B.Ed. degree a candidate should obtain a minimum of 36% marks in theory and practicals separately, wherever applicable in each subject in each year of the course and 40% marks in Pre Internship in III Year and also in Internship in Teaching in the Fourth Year. - 5.
-In Part I, there will be two core subjects; Core subject GC1 is General Hindi/ General English, Core Subject GC2 is Environmental Education and Sustainable Development.
-In order to page, a candidate must secure atleast 36% marks in each core subject.
+In Part I, there will be two core subjects; Core subject GC1 is General Hindi/General English, Core Subject GC2 is Environmental Education and Sustainable Development.
+In order to pass, a candidate must secure atleast 36% marks in each core subject.
 However, the marks obtained in these papers will not be taken into account for awarding the division.
-In case a candidate fails in the core subject, s/he has to clear the same as per provision. - Candidate shall not be permitted to change the core subjects (CC1 to CC5) in subsequent years of the course.

-7. The minimum pass marks in the supplementary examination shall be the same as prescribed for the main examination.
+In case a candidate fails in the core subject, s/he has to clear the same as per provision. - The minimum pass marks in the supplementary examination shall be the same as prescribed for the main examination.

 The candidate who has passed any year of B.Sc.
-B.Ed. programme after taking supplementary examination will be awarded minimum pass marks in the concerned subject irrespective of marks actually obtained in the supplementary.
+B.Ed. programme after taking supplementary examination will be awarded minimum pass marks in the concerned subject irrespective of marks actually obtained in the supplementary examination.